By default, npm will install the latest stable version of a package when you run the npm install

 command.

-To install a specific version of a package, you need to state the version you want to install using the @
+To install a specific version of a Node package, you need to run this command:

-Since npm uses semantic versioning, a package version is specified using the major.minor.patch
+Since npm uses semantic versioning, a package version number is specified using the major.minor.patch

 version format.